New Year, New Laws

 The Illinois Trust Code (ITC)

 The Illinois Trust Code (ITC) has replaced the Illinois Trusts and Trustees Act with several notable changes including:

 For trusts that become irrevocable after 2019, the trustee must notify each qualified beneficiary of the trust’s existence and whether the beneficiary may request trust accountings and a copy of the trust instrument.
 This notice must be given within certain prescribed time periods, such as 90 days after the trust becomes irrevocable.

 A trustee must also send an accounting to each current beneficiary at least annually, and to all beneficiaries after a trust terminates.

 Therefore, for those who have created a joint or reciprocal trust with their spouse in Illinois, now may be a good time to review your estate planning.

 The second law that has taken effect is called the Setting Every Community Up for Retirement Enhancement Act (SECURE).
-SECURE has great impact on retirement accounts.
+SECURE has a great impact on retirement accounts.

 SECURE increases the required beginning date (RBD) for required minimum distributions (RMDs) from your retirement accounts from 70 ½ to 72 years of age, and it eliminates the age restriction for contributions to qualified retirement accounts.
 But the most significant change affects the beneficiaries of your retirement account.